 - Con: Again, depending on the state of your cash cycle, your business might lose revenue and market share and could displease creditors.

 A subscription-based business model consists of charging customers a monthly, quarterly or annual fee to gain access to a service.
 So, instead of selling individual goods or services to customers, your business will establish a subscription and obtain members who will receive regular deliveries of your products or services, preventing the frustration of routine searching and buying.
+The likes of Spotify and Netflix have reinvented this model to great success in recent years.

 Examples: Netflix and Costco